tohhongxiang/scammer_spammer/README.md

 # Scammer Spammer
-Used to spam a spam website by filling in random names and passwords
+Used to spam a spam website by filling in random names from `names.txt` and randomly-generated passwords.
+`scammer_spammer.py` requires bs4 and requests, while `scammer_spammer_selenium.py` requires selenium.

 Backstory: